Adviser Outlook, October 2019

 - The U.S. stock market has generated strong gains year to date; developed and emerging foreign markets have gained less ground

-- Stocks in higher-yielding sectors benefited from interest-rate policy and recession fears; energy stocks fell on lower oil prices
+- A financial instrument giving the holder a proportion of the ownership and earnings of a company. in higher-yielding sectors benefited from interest-rate policy and recession fears; energy stocks fell on lower oil prices

 After hitting record highs in July, U.S. large-cap and broad market indexes pulled back in August, then reversed course and rallied in September.
 All told, over the three months, the Dow Jones Industrial Average and S&P 500 index returned 1.8% and 1.7%, respectively, while the MSCI U.S. Broad Market index (which includes mid- and small-cap stocks) advanced 1.2%.